 Or maybe you effectively issue stock in your company, and they’ll receive a share in your enterprise in exchange for their money.
 This second incentive is often referred to as “equity crowdfunding.”
 Any profit that results from crowdsourced donations isn’t technically “income” when it’s raised from equity crowdfunding.
 It’s technically an investment—you gave donors equity in your business in exchange for the donated money.
 That’s not taxable income for your business.

-If you paid yourself from that money, you’d have to claim it as income on your personal tax return.
+If you use donated funds to pay yourself, you’d have to claim it as income on your personal tax return.

 H&R Block advises campaign organizers to consider the intent of their crowdfunding.
 If the point is to generate funds for a project that would clearly be considered a trade or business outside of the crowdfunding context, then it will likely be considered taxable business income.

 The Bottom Line